mariosanchez/sf3_mvp_2/README.md

 Let's imagine that BeerScore is now a promising long term application with lots of investment and it needs to be very maintainable and very testable application as well as needs to be prepared for high changeability.

+In this case we are trying to implement an example of ports and adapters (aka hexagonal) architecture for the BeerBundle (just as an example).
+The main goal of this kind of architectures is, in very huge applications, reach high maintainability and high testability.

 ## Work we could do from here
 * Implement CQRS